MirshaMorningstar/SVD_Gram-Schmidt-Orthogonalization_Least-Square-Approximation/README.md

 - After \( k = 100 \), the explained variance ratio changes very little, indicating that most of the variance in the image is already captured.

 **Conclusion on When to Stop:**
-To achieve a good balance between image quality and compression, we should choose a \( k \) where the error is low and the explained variance ratio is high.
+To achieve a good balance between image quality and compression, we should choose a k where the error is low and the explained variance ratio is high.
+From the plot, k = 50 captures almost all the variance (99.9%) while significantly reducing the error.
+This suggests that k = 50 provides a good compressed image with minimal visual loss.

+**Visual Loss and Compression:**
+Beyond k = 100, the improvement in image quality becomes marginal as the error reduction is minimal, and the explained variance ratio is almost constant.

+Therefore, using more than 100 singular values does not substantially improve the visual quality but increases the computational cost and storage size.